Daguhh/naivecalendar/README.rst

 Simply execute the script, then:

  - Use mouse or keyboard to interact with the calendar.
  - Hit bottom arrows to cycle through months.
-- Hit a day to create a linked note.
+ - Hit a day to create a linked event.
-  (A day with attached note will appear yellow.)
+(A day with attached event will appear yellow.)
-- Notes are stored in {HOME}/.naivecalendar_notes/
-  (For now you've to manually delete it)
+ - Create multiple event type and with between them

 Shortcuts
 ^^^^^^^^^